KevinHern/AI-Deployment-NodeJS/Simple_Regression/README.md

-# Deployment in NodeJS: Simple Regression
+# AI Deployment in NodeJS: Simple Regression
 Small demo to deploy an simple Linear Regression AI in a NodeJS App

 ## How to install the app